AdityaBaxla/app-dev-docs/docs/appdev-II-theory/closures.md

-Here's a comprehensive guide on closures in JavaScript, detailing their concept, how they work, and various use cases and examples.

----

 # Understanding Closures in JavaScript

 Closures are a fundamental concept in JavaScript that allow functions to access variables from their lexical scope even after the function has finished executing.
 Closures are essential for writing modular, maintainable, and encapsulated code.
 This guide explores what closures are, how they work, and provides practical examples.